Tantalus: Mythology

+Punishment in Hades

 The oldest surviving reference to Tantalus is the Odyssey.
 Odysseus sees him there when he journeys to Hades, standing in a pool of water up to his chin beneath a fruit tree with low branches.
 Whenever Tantalus reached for the fruit, the wind blew the branches out of his reach; whenever he tried to drink, the water receded before he could reach it.
 However, the crime for which this is the punishment is not mentioned.
 The earliest account of Tantalus's crime is that found in a fragment of the lost Nostoi preserved in the Deipnosophistae of Athenaeus.
 Tantalus is punished by Zeus after Zeus swears an oath to give him anything he asks for, and Tantalus asks to be allowed to live like the gods.
 Zeus is bound by his oath to do this, but as a punishment Zeus places a giant rock above his head so that, although Tantalus has access to a banquet akin to that which the gods enjoy, fear of the rock falling prevents him from ever enjoying it.

-In other surviving early Greek sources, a more popular variant of the punishment is that of a stone perpetually hanging above Tantalus's head.
-The rock is mentioned in fragments of Archilochus, Alcman, Alcaeus, and Pherecydes.
+In other surviving early Greek sources, the stone perpetually hanging above Tantalus's head is the more popular variant of the punishment.
+The rock is also mentioned in fragments of Archilochus, Alcman, Alcaeus, and Pherecydes.
 The crime for which this is the punishment is, however, absent from the fragments.

 Pausanias (c.
 110–180 CE) reports that in the Knidian lesche, a building at Delphi full of paintings by Polygnotus depicting different mythological scenes, Tantalus is shown enduring both the punishment of the retreating food and drink recorded in the Odyssey and that of the rock hanging above his head.
 Pausanias states that Polygnotus is following the tradition of the poet Archilochus, but adds that he does not know whether Archilochus was the origin of this variant or whether he was following another source.
 Apollodorus also records both punishments together.
 Other allusions to the story generally tend to continue to refer to either the rock alone, or the rock and the receding food and water.
 Further reference to the punishment but without mention of the specific crime are found in Horace (65 BCE–8 CE), who mentions the receding water in the first Satire, Lucretius (c.
 99–55 BCE), who mentions Tantalus's fear of a boulder hanging in the air, and Vergil, who in the Aeneid mentions a crag hanging over him.

 Despite the crime of attempting to feed his son to the gods being the most well-known variant today, in antiquity there were multiple variants reporting different crimes.
 Most, but not all, of these involve a feast to some degree.
 References to the attempt to feed the gods his dismembered son appear comparatively late in the surviving sources.